TheKestner/react-restaurant/pseudocode.md

     Data will go across the length of the screen or add via indvidual cards.

     Hero and Footer are static on the main page instead of via their own component file.

+    Each component would require a function to map the API data once their tab has been selected to be displayed